-Venice or Amalfi Coast – Which Destination is Best?
+Venice or the Amalfi Coast – Which Destination is Best?

-If you’re thinking about travelling to Italy, you have probably wondered at some point which destination suits you best: Venice or the Amalfi Coast?
+Venice or the Amalfi Coast?
+If you’re thinking about traveling to Italy, you have probably wondered at some point which destination suits you best.
 While both destinations are utterly beautiful, they are distinctly different.

 Located in the Veneto region in northeastern Italy, Venice sits atop a cluster of 118 small islands linked by 400 bridges spanning an intricate network of canals, lined with stunning palazzi and grand buildings.
 The Amalfi Coast is a 31-mile sprawl of rugged coastline dotted with sheltered coves, bustling marinas, towering limestone cliffs, and colourful seaside villages.

 Which destination fits your travel style?
 Would you go for a gondola ride on the Venetian lagoon or a yacht cruise on the Tyrrhenian Sea?
 Would you wander around Piazza San Marco or a stroll in the gardens of Villa Cimbrone?

 In this post, we will explore what makes Venice or the Amalfi Coast different in terms of architecture, history, cost, cuisine, and culture, and suggest which location is best for various types of travellers.

 After the fall of the Roman empire in the 5th century AD, refugees from the mainland escaped to a lagoon in the Adriatic Sea and constructed what is to become the floating city of Venice.
 The city was the capital of the now-dissolved Republic of Venice until it became part of the Kingdom of Italy in 1866.

 From the Middle Ages to the 17th century, Venice served as an influential maritime, financial, and commercial hub, trading precious goods such as grain, silk and spice.
 Venice’s prosperity gave birth to a wealthy merchant class who commissioned arts and artists, contributing to the rise of the Renaissance period.